KinsonDigital/VelaptorDocs/docs/api/Velaptor.GameHelpers.md

 ### DoesNotOnlyContainsLetters(this string)

-Returns a value indicating whether or not this string does not only contain letters.
+Returns a value indicating whether this string does not only contain letters.

 ```csharp
 public static bool DoesNotOnlyContainsLetters(this string value);